ingewortel/artistoo/DOCS-README.txt

 			(the 'tag' must correspond to the name of the file in the partials.)
 		4. Run make to build the site; this will automatically construct the manual sidenav.

+	* Update documentation of a class or method:

+		1. Adjust the doc block in the source code (under src/);
+		2. Run make to build the site.

 	* Adjust CSS styling: